 On Serangoon Road, in the middle of the area, are a number of carefully restored shophouses that form the arcade.
 You will find saris, tableware, clothing, handcrafts and souvenirs all at bargain prices.
 You can also find incense and spices wafting on the breeze.
 I enjoyed wandering through the alleyways soaking up the atmosphere and admiring the selection of beautiful items on offer.
 I was tempted by a rather large carved elephant, but then I came to my senses which was just as well!

+My guide to Little India Singapore would be incomplete without including this amazing store.
 This is a great story about determination.
 The owner originally started renting a basement of around 40 000 sq ft.
 He slowly bought up buildings until he owned an entire row.
 This then became the 70 000 sq ft that it is today.
 It sells everything that you can imagine and is open 24 hours a day 365 days a year.
 They claim to have in excess of 75 000 items for sale.
 There is even a travel desk and a kiosk to exchange money.

 I bought some gorgeous luggage wraps there at an excellent price.
 We also enjoyed a delicious snack at the restaurant outside the door, on the pavement.
 If you are a shopper then this is a paradise.